drewzemke/tongo/README.md

 ## Configuration

 The first time you run `tongo`, a `config.toml` will be created for you in `~/.config/tongo` on Mac and Linux and in `<your-user-folder>\AppData\Roaming\tongo` on Windows.
 (You can also see that file [here](./assets/default-config.toml).)
 It contains a full commented-out configuration together with descriptions of each configuration point.

+### Color Themes

+You can fully customize the colors used in `tongo`'s UI to your liking by creating a `theme.toml` in the same directory as your configuration file.
+Check out [our small themes collection](./assets/themes) for some examples to get you started.

 ## Contributing